-From my experience with deeply spiritual people, and all along my own personal spiritual path, I’ve come across these 11 rituals time and again.
+From my experience with deeply spiritual people, and all along my own personal spiritual path, I’ve come across these 11 habits time and again.

 It doesn’t mean that without all of these you aren’t spiritual.
 These are just helpful, practical tools that you can sprinkle throughout your day to find more meaning, deeper peace, and a happier life.

 I’m slowly getting hooked on early mornings.
 Each day that I set my alarm for 5:30 or 5:45, I honestly have the best day.
 I totally get why loads of spiritual people I know get up early to shower, meditate and create.

-My kids are awake a little before 7am.
+My kids are awake about 7am.
 The more time I get to myself before I need to tend to their needs, the calmer and more centred I feel.
 If my hubby is home I might go for a walk or a jog, especially now that the sun is rising a little earlier.

 A rushed meditation doesn’t soothe my soul the way a leisurely one in complete silence does.
 All that emptiness gives room for Divine guidance, intuitive understanding, and deep healing to pour through.
 That’s exactly how I like to start my day!